Friday 16 August 1940

 The wrangling over Operation Sea Lion continues.
 Hitler orders the Army and the Navy to reach some sort of compromise.
 The Army wants a broad front, the Navy a narrow one.
-The Army began the process wishing to land 40 divisions, but now concedes that it can make do with 13.
+The Army began the process wishing to land 40 divisions but now concedes that it can make do with 13.

 Hitler approves a plan for Operation Felix, the conquest of Gibraltar.
 No invasion of Gibraltar can be performed without Spanish intervention in the war, and that does not appear to be forthcoming any time soon.

-Battle of the Atlantic: A wolfpack - collection of U-boats operating as a group - is northwest of Ireland along the normal convoy route.
+Battle of the Atlantic: A wolfpack - a collection of U-boats operating as a group - is northwest of Ireland along the normal convoy route.
 Today, it scores several successes.

-U-30 (Kapitänleutnant Fritz-Julius Lemp) torpedoes and sinks 6628 ton British freighter Clan McPhee in the Western Approaches.
+U-30 (Kapitänleutnant Fritz-Julius Lemp) torpedoes and sinks 6628-ton British freighter Clan McPhee in the Western Approaches.
 There are 41 survivors and 67 dead.
 They are picked up by Hungarian freighter Kelet.

 U-46 (Kapitänleutnant Engelbert Endrass) torpedoes Dutch freighter Alcinous in the same area, but she is taken under tow and makes it to port.

 U-51 (Kptlt.
 Dietrich Knorr) is spotted about 170 miles northwest of Tory Island by a Coastal Command Short Sunderland flying boat.
 A depth charge attack seriously damages it.
-While little is known about what happened afterwards, it appears the U-51 could not submerge after this and headed back to Kiel.
+While little is known about what happened afterward, it appears the U-51 could not submerge after this and headed back to Kiel.

-British 1598 ton freighter Meath hits a mine and sinks northeast of Breakwater Rock Lighthouse.
+British 1598-ton freighter Meath hits a mine and sinks northeast of Breakwater Rock Lighthouse.
 The 24 ton Manx Lad, a pilot ship, is alongside the Meath and goes down as well.
 Everybody survives.